What’s HOT in circulation? Elena Ferrante, Diney Costeloe, James Patterson, and John Grisham are!

 ECHO pass which allows entrance at $7.00 per person, up to 4 people.
 All year round we have an ECHO Pass!

-Starting Thursday October 26th @ 6:30pm Knitting, Crocheting, Needlepoint, Embroidery with Pat!
+Thursday NOVEMBER 30th @ 6:30pm Knitting, Crocheting, Needlepoint, Embroidery.
 All levels welcome!
 Stitch-n-B#^@&!
 All Opinions Welcome!

 Thursday November 16th at 6pm.
 Join us for a lively book discussion and movie Julie & Julia by Julie Powell.

 We get the St. Albans Messenger? and the County Courier.
 We also subscribe to some awesome magazines– Consumer Reports, Horticulture, Popular Science, Smithsonian, Scientific America, Nature Conservancy, Mother Earth News, Vermont Magazine, and some others!

 There’s more but you should come in and browse through them yourself, not to mention all the fabulous nature films shown through the Conservation Commission every January.
 No rental fees, just a simple library card, free.